CPAN-Security/security.metacpan.org/sbom/README.md

 ## Integrator Environment

 A business or institution that is responsible for developing and building the application that is required to have an accompanying SBOM document.
-Managment is expected to ensure that this assembled SBOM document describes the application as required by law.
+Management is expected to ensure that this assembled SBOM document describes the application as required by law.

 > [!IMPORTANT]